jaxyeh/node-rest-api/README.md

 # Node.js Authentication API Server boilerplate
-A boilerplate of RESTful API server that provides the ability to Register, Login, and lookup user profile.
-It enables uses of JWT-based for authentication and verification.
+A boilerplate of RESTful API server that provides abilities to register, login, and look-up user profile.
+It enables uses of JWT-based for user authentication and verification.
+The sample of client-side application that interacts with this API can be found at [node-rest-client](https://github.com/jaxyeh/node-rest-client) repository.

 <p align="center">
   <img src="node-rest-api_cli.png" alt="cli" width="500"/>
 </p>